MicrosoftDocs/ATADocs/ATPDocs/install-step4.md

     - Installation path: The location where the [!INCLUDE [Product short](includes/product-short.md)] sensor is installed.
 By default the path is  %programfiles%\Azure Advanced Threat Protection sensor.
 Leave the default value.
     - Access key: Retrieved from the [!INCLUDE [Product short](includes/product-short.md)] portal in the previous step.

-1. Click **Install**.
+1. Select **Install**.
 The following components are installed and configured during the installation of the [!INCLUDE [Product short](includes/product-short.md)] sensor:

     - KB 3047154 (for Windows Server 2012 R2 only)